IvoHSB/React-project/README.md

 ### Profile Page

 Contains detailed information about the user.
-There is a section with his projects which is visible only if the user has projects.
+There is a section with his projects, if the user does not have a project, the inscription "No available projects" is visible.
 If you are logged in and you are the owner of the profile, you have a change info button that leads to the Edit Profile Page.

 ### Edit Profile Page